History of The Simpsons

 The Simpsons is an American animated television sitcom starring the animated Simpson family, which was created by Matt Groening.
 He conceived of the characters in the lobby of James L. Brooks's office and named them after his own family members, substituting "Bart" for his own name.
 The family debuted as shorts on The Tracey Ullman Show on April 19, 1987.
 After a three-season run, the sketch was developed into a half-hour prime time show called The Simpsons, which debuted on December 17, 1989.
-The show was an early hit for Fox, becoming the first Fox series to land in the top 30 ratings in a season (1990).
+The show was an early hit for Fox, becoming the first Fox series to land in the top 30 ratings in a season (1989-90).

-The show was controversial from its beginning and has made the news several times.
-In the early seasons, some parents characterized Bart as a poor role model for children and several United States public schools even banned The Simpsons merchandise and T-shirts.
+The show was controversial from its beginning and that controversy has made the news many times.
+In the early seasons, some parents characterized Bart as a poor role model for children and several United States public schools banned The Simpsons merchandise and T-shirts.
 In January 1992, then-President George H. W. Bush made a speech during his re-election campaign in which he said: "We are going to keep on trying to strengthen the American family, to make American families a lot more like the Waltons and a lot less like the Simpsons."
 In 2002, the show was nearly sued by the Rio de Janeiro tourist board for creating an unreal image of the city on the show.

-The Simpsons Movie, a feature-length film, was released in theaters worldwide on July 26 and 27, 2007.
+The Simpsons Movie, a feature-length film, was released in theaters worldwide in July of 2007.
 Previous attempts to create a film version of The Simpsons failed due to the lack of a script of appropriate length and production crew members.
 Eventually, producers Brooks, Groening, Al Jean, Mike Scully, and Richard Sakai began development of the film in 2001.
 They conceived numerous plot ideas, with Groening's being the one developed into a film.
 The script was re-written over a hundred times, and this creativity continued after animation had begun in 2006.
 The film was a box office success, and received overwhelmingly positive reviews.